evgenyneu/lolstats/README.md

 # League of Legends match data downloader

-A program written in Python that downloads data for a player's recent matches and stores them locally for analysis.
-Here is an example of a single match data: [docs/match.json](docs/match.json).
+A program written in Python that uses [League of Legends API](https://developer.riotgames.com/apis) to download data for a player's recent matches and stores them locally for analysis in JSON format.
+Here is an example of a single match file: [docs/match.json](docs/match.json).

 ## Setup